 This vibrant village is not only home to the SUNY New Paltz campus, but also the majestic Mohonk Mountain House, a grand Victorian castle nestled in the Mohonk Preserve (pictured) with lavish suites, an award-winning spa, and access to some of the best hiking and rock climbing in the northeast.
 You can make your way up, around, through, and over boulders at the resort’s Lemon Squeeze rock scramble to the Sky Top Lookout for breathtaking views of the Hudson Valley.
 More experienced climbers can conquer Shawangunk Ridge.
 Day passes are available for dining, spa treatments, and some outdoor recreation including golf.

-Head to Historic Huguenot Street (pictured) to explore 300 years of history on this 10-acre National Historical Landmark full of beautifully preserved 17th-century homes, buildings, and artifacts.
+Head to Historic Huguenot Street (pictured) to explore 300 years of history on this 10-acre National Historical Landmark full of beautifully-preserved 17th-century homes, buildings, and artifacts.
 Hikers, bikers, and horseback riders are invited to enjoy the local flora and fauna along the 23-mile Wallkill Valley Rail Trail, which is enveloped by picturesque streams, hillsides, and forests.
 Treat yourself to some fresh apple cider or homemade ice cream at Dressel Farms, where you can also pick your own seasonal fruits, or sample premium artisan wines at Robibero Family Vineyards.
-On Saturdays, the New Paltz Open Air Market takes over Main Street with live music and dozens of local vendors.
+On Sundays, the New Paltz Open Air Market takes over Main Street with live music and dozens of local vendors.

 Stony Brook (Long Island)

 This scenic hamlet on the North Shore, home to Stony Brook University, brings visitors and students a taste of everything there is to love on Long Island.
 Discover a hidden paradise with a kayak or paddleboard excursion through Stony Brook Harbor or find serenity with a hike through the meadows, woodlands, and shorelines at Avalon Nature Preserve.
-Feel like you’ve been transported to a quaint traditional New England-style village at the Stony Brook Village Center.
+Feel like you’ve been transported to a traditional New England-style village at the Stony Brook Village Center.
 It’s filled with shops, restaurants, a museum and performance space dedicated to jazz, the Long Island Music and Entertainment Hall of Fame, as well as nearby historic attractions including a 300-year-old working grist mill (pictured) and a pavilion housing the figurehead and anchor from the USS Ohio, the first ship launched from the Brooklyn Navy Yard in 1820.

 Credit: @chasing_ny on Instagram